Asabeneh/React-For-Everyone/readme.md

 ![First react app](images/first_react_app.png)

 We developed a very simple react application but this application can be changed to a portfolio or a blog.
-Let us change to a small blog.
-Let us call the name of the react project, blog.
-Let make use of the code we did on the first-react-app folder.

 ## Events